Telecom Italia acknowledges Vivendi decision on GVT unit

-MILAN (Reuters) - Telecom Italia (TLIT.MI) said on Thursday it “took note” of the decision by Vivendi (VIV.PA) to enter into exclusive talks with Spain’s Telefonica (TEF.MC) over the sale of the French media company’s Brazilian unit GVT.
+MILAN, Aug 28 (Reuters) - Telecom Italia said on Thursday it “took note” of the decision by Vivendi to enter into exclusive talks with Spain’s Telefonica over the sale of the French media company’s Brazilian unit GVT.

 Earlier, Vivendi picked Telefonica for exclusive talks over the sale of GVT, spurning Telecom Italia’s rival bid.